Sport Development, Coaching and Fitness

-A minimum of five GCSEs at grade C or above including English, Science and preferably Mathematics.
+A minimum of five GCSEs including Science at grade C or above including English and Mathematics at grade 4 and above.

-You will study nineteen units (ten units in year 1 and nine in year 2).
+You will study 19 units (10 units in year 1 and nine in year 2).
 Each unit aims to develop specialist sports related knowledge.

 The Sports Development related units will examine issues in sport, barriers to participation for specific groups of people and the issues in sports development.